phundament/docs/4-testing/testing.md

 Testing
 =======

+### Running in isolated Docker stacks

+Creating and running a test environment can be a cumbersome task, since you have to take care about several specific tasks, like executing your tests in a separate database.
+Therefore the Phundament 4 Docker images contain pre-installed Codeception binaries for running  Yii 2.0 Framework unit-, functional- and acceptance-test-suites.

 ### With `make`

-Or one-by-one via `Makefile` targets, make sure to build first, if you have made changes to `src`
+Or one-by-one via `Makefile` targets, make sure to build your images first, if you have made changes to `src`.

     make build

-Start the test stack
+> :information_source: It is possible to use host-volumes during local testing/debugging, but running containers without host-volumes is usually much closer to the final production setup.

+Next step is to get a clean stack selected and configured by using `TEST` target.

+    make TEST clean

+Before the test-suites can be run, we need to setup the application, like during development setup, but in the test-stack.

     make TEST setup up